As Berkley enter the fray is it time to get into the modular homes industry?

 Modular housing is a broad bracket that covers everything from shipping containers to glass boxes, or aluminium housing to co-living developments, it could even be the reinventing of an existing space or the manufacturing of a prefab home.

 Developers are starting to take note and Berkley are to be one of the first big UK home builders (they build 10% of all residential new builds in London) to branch out into this growing market.
-They just purchased a large area of land in Gravesham, Kent for a modular homes factory that is set to produce 1,000 pre-fabricated homes a year, with the whole production and installation process taking less than 21 days per home.
+With a technologically advanced manufacturing facility in Kent, the whole production and installation of Berkley’s process takes less than 21 days per home.
 This is to become a large portion of their business with 1 in 4 of their 4,000 new homes to be built on the factory floor.

-Berkley aren’t the only welcome newcomer to the market, Legal & General, a FTSE 100 insurer, is in the process of building the biggest modular factory in the world in Shelburn-in-Elmet, North Yorkshire and they are hoping to produce 3,000 homes a year.
+Berkley aren’t the only welcome newcomer to the market, Legal & General, a FTSE 100 insurer, is in the process of building the biggest modular factory in the world in Shelburn-in-Elmet, North Yorkshire and are producing 3,500 homes per year at capacity.

 There is also a development set to begin in Croydon, as Greystar and Henderson Park have exchanged contracts with Tide Construction to purchase the 550 apartment residential development in Croydon.
-Once complete the development will include 2 blocks of 44 and 38 storeys making them 2 of the world’s tallest towers built through modular construction.
-The current tallest building is in New York and is 32 storeys tall.
+Once complete, the development will include 2 blocks of 44 and 38 storeys making them 2 of the world’s tallest towers built through modular construction.
+The current tallest building is in New York at 32 storeys tall.